TolikPylypchuk/Matchmaker/docs/articles/async.md

 Async match expressions can be executed using the `ExecuteAsync`, `ExecuteNonStrictAsync` and `ExecuteWithFallthroughAsync` methods.
 The `ToFunction` method and its variations are also available.
-`ExecuteWithFallthroughAsync` returns an `IAsyncEnumerable` which enable lazy async execution of match expressions.
+`ExecuteWithFallthroughAsync` returns an `IAsyncEnumerable` which enables lazy async execution of match expressions.

 The `Matchmaker.Linq` namespace contains the `EnumerateAsync` extension method for `IAsyncEnumerable<T>` which enumerates it and ignores the result.
 You can use it if you just want to execute the match statement with fall-through.